spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/3-data-flow-stream.md

 - application version
 - application type (Source, Processor, Sink)
 - application name

-**TODO: We should create the maven artifact and docker artifacts for these 'custom' apps so that they can perform the steps quickly without having to create a container or have a public maven repository available**

 [[note]]
 | If you are running Spring Cloud Data Flow server on the docker environment, make sure that your application artifact URIs are accessible.